samschott/maestral/_cli_docs/log.md

   nav: "cli-docs"
 ---

-A command group to wiew and manage the log.
+A command group to view and manage the log.

 ### Examples